Paso Robles was originally famous for its hot springs.

-The Spanish settled in what is now Paso Robles, where the Native American Salinan tribe lived and enjoyed the geothermal water, in the 1700s.
+The Spanish settled in what is now Paso Robles in the 1700s, where the Native American Salinan tribe lived and enjoyed the geothermal water.

 In contrast, the history of Franklin Hot Springs in the suburbs is relatively young, dating back to the 1950s, when oil drilling was attempted on farmland owned by the Franklin family.

 In the end, no oil was found, and thermal water sprang up instead.

 The family continues to operate the business to this day.

 A short distance down a dirt road past a faded sign was a handmade hut.

 It is essentially a walk-in pool, but also has a simple campground and RV park.

 The cluttered reception area even had the feel of a farm shed.

 Passing through it, e found a huge pool filled with dark green water.